hr-bowero/noob-java-api/README.md

 # Noob Java API

+**This repository had been built for a school project and is not meant to be used any longer.**

 This API allows you to connect to the NOOB-server with a Java-application to keep the websockets alive.
 It also runs a Spring webserver, so you can send requests to it from your web-API.

 ## Installation